We often hear the question, "Which torque wrench is right for me? Should I buy a preset torque wrench or an adjustable torque wrench?"

 You are using a torque wrench to create consistent, repeatable results.
 You are trying to eliminate errors, not create them.
 Without a torque wrench, there is no way to tell how tight or loose a particular fastener may be.

 Any time you allow some operators to change torque values, you increase the opportunity for errors.
 Human influence is the largest variable in any torque application.
 A torque wrench is repeatable.
 Humans?
 Not nearly as much.
 Humans have bad days.
 A torque wrench rarely has a bad day.
-A torque wrench rarely stays out too late at night.
+A torque wrench rarely stays out too late at night or argues with a spouse and brings that emotional burden to work.

 And, you can buy fewer wrenches.
 That also means fewer wrenches to calibrate each calibration cycle.